Terafora/Sapphy-Doyle-Profile-Site/README.md

   - As with the colour scheme for the navbar purples were used for the particles in the background, in particular a range of purples were included in an array to be chosen to give a little variance and make the background more interesting.
 A singular white was used to contrast with the black background and a singular yellow was included to complement the purples used.
 - Glass morphism was used for the backgrounds to text to create a break from the moving background and increase readability and further reduce any distractibility that could come with the use of the tsparticles background.
 - White text was used throughout the site for consistency and to contrast against the black background to improve readability.
+- Framer Motion was used to make it so pages faded in and out more elegantly rather than having components immediately come in and out on button presses.

 ## Features